CY-Tech-NLP-DL-UC/optical-character-recognition/README.md

 [![Build Status](https://travis-ci.org/CY-Tech-NLP-DL-UC/optical-character-recognition.svg?branch=main)](https://travis-ci.org/CY-Tech-NLP-DL-UC/optical-character-recognition)
 [![codecov](https://codecov.io/gh/CY-Tech-NLP-DL-UC/optical-character-recognition/branch/main/graph/badge.svg)](https://codecov.io/gh/CY-Tech-NLP-DL-UC/optical-character-recognition)

-Small API to read text from picture data.
+Small API that will have several features :

+* Read license plate from pictures
+* Read text from images. (letters...)

-## Install The Project
+## Project installation

-After cloning the project, you may need to install the flask package.
-To do so, follow these commands:
+After cloning project, you may need to install the flask package.
+To do so, follow these commands (do not ommit to use python environment if needed) :

 ```sh
 # Move into the repository